Zuhura Yunus: BBC

-She also interviewed African leaders such as the former president of Tanzania Jakaya Kikwete and Ugandan President Yoweri Museveni as part of the report on illegal wildlife trade.
+She also interviewed African leaders such as former president of Tanzania Jakaya Kikwete and Ugandan President Yoweri Museveni as part of reports on illegal wildlife trade.

-An interview he conducted with opposition presidential candidate Edward Lowassa in 2015 provoked a storm of media attention in Tanzania and abroad.
+An interview she conducted with opposition presidential candidate Edward Lowassa in 2015 provoked a storm of media attention in Tanzania and abroad.

-Her unique work for the BBC World Service includes a special documentary of the ship MV Liemba, built by the Germans during World War I, one of the oldest surviving ships in the world, still in service in Kigoma, Tanzania.
+Her work for the BBC World Service includes a special documentary on the ship MV Liemba, built by the Germans during World War I, one of the oldest surviving ships in the world, still in service in Kigoma, Tanzania.

-On 2019, she made history as the first female anchor from Tanzania to host the Focus on Africa TV and became the first person to broadcast on BBC World News while wearing a hijab.
+In 2019, she became the first female anchor from Tanzania to host the Focus on Africa on television and the first person to broadcast on BBC World News while wearing a hijab.

-On 2020, Zuhura has spoken candidly about the challenges of journalism when she at Kilimanjaro Dialogue Institute, saying:
+In 2020, Zuhura spoke candidly about the challenges of journalism when she was at the Kilimanjaro Dialogue Institute, saying: "I write as a journalist; not a lady.
+Challenges abound.
+No doubt.
+You just work hard.
+Sometimes the problem is slackness.
+You have to take a tough stand in life.
+The world should understand what you are.
+You are not supposed to be the victim of that world.
+When you're out in the field hakuna kulala (literally no chance for sleep).
+There will be no time for extramural activity."

-After 14 years of serving at the BBC, on 14 January 2022, she left to pursue other journalism activities outside the BBC.
-Zuhura's announcement of leaving the BBC comes several months after she wrote her biography of Biubwa Amour Zahor, a female political activist during the Zanzibar revolution in 1964.
+After 14 years at the BBC, she resigned on 14 January 2022.
+The announcement came several months after she wrote a biography of Biubwa Amour Zahor, a female political activist during the Zanzibar revolution in 1964.

 Civil servant

-on 29 January 2022,President Samia Suluhu Hassan appointed her the Director of Presidential Communication.
+On 29 January 2022, President Samia Suluhu Hassan appointed her the Director of Presidential Communication.

-on 6 June 2024,President Samia Suluhu Hassan appointed her the Deputy Permanent Secretary in the Prime Minister's Office (Labour, Youth, Employment, and Persons with Disabilities).
+On 6 June 2024, President Suluhu appointed her the Deputy Permanent Secretary in the Prime Minister's Office (Labour, Youth, Employment, and Persons with Disabilities).